adamspd/spam-detection-project/README.md

 [![GitHub contributors](https://img.shields.io/github/contributors/adamspd/spam-detection-project)](https://github.com/adamspd/spam-detection-project/graphs/contributors)

 Spam-Detector-AI is a Python package for detecting and filtering spam messages using Machine Learning models.
-The package integrates with Django or any other project that uses python and offers three different classifiers: Naive Bayes, Random Forest, and Support Vector Machine (SVM).
+The package integrates with Django or any other project that uses python and offers different types of classifiers: Naive Bayes, Random Forest, and Support Vector Machine (SVM).
+Since version 2.1.0, two new classifiers have been added:
+Logistic Regression and XGBClassifier.

-⚠️ **Warning**: No significant breaking changes were added to the version 2.x.x in terms of usage. ⚠️
+⚠️ _**Warning**: No significant breaking changes were added to the version 2.x.x in terms of usage.
+On the other hand, the fine-tuning of the models has been moved to a separate module (`tuning`) and the tests have been moved to a separate module (`tests`)._
+⚠️

 ## Table of Contents